• Buy From Us

 1. Doing a Google search for “Am I Bisexual?”

-The first sign that you are not straight is that you are questioning your sexuality.
-This may seem obvious, but when I was a kid, I googled “Am I gay” tests, and specifically – choosing the answers I knew would give me the answer that I was straight, even if they were incorrect.
-I grew up in a homophobic family where being gay is consider “unnatural.”
-I’d always been told that it wasn’t normal, so I wanted to know for sure, so I watch countless videos about how people discovered they were bisexual.
-As I grew older, I realized that it was completely normal and something that many other people thought as well.
+I grew up in a homophobic family where being gay is considered “unnatural.”
+I’d always been told that it wasn’t normal, so I wanted to know for sure, so I watched countless videos about how people discovered they were bisexual.
+As I grew older, I realized that it was completely normal and something that many other people thought.

 2. Having strange feelings for fictional characters or celebrities.